 |

-Common methods of consuming THC include smoking cannabis flowers, vaporizing cannabis concentrates, and consuming edibles infused with THC.
+Common methods of applying THC in regulated contexts include smoking dried cannabis flowers, vaporising concentrates, and using THC-infused formulations classified for specific use types.
 Each method has its own onset time and duration of effects, allowing users to tailor their experience based on personal preferences and desired outcomes.

 Legal Status of THC